The Climate Change group focuses on polar remote sensing and geophysics; glaciology; Arctic glacier history; and paleoclimatology.

 Anton Schenk – Geospatial information processing, digital photogrammetry, laser altimetry including error theory, computer vision

-Research in our group is highly collaborative; students often gain breadth in both paleo and contemporary climate and glacier change.
-We maintain research labs in remote sensing; lake sediment core processing; cosmogenic nuclide geochemistry; and organic stable isotope geochemistry.
-We offer courses in remote sensing, glacial geology, glaciology, GIS, geochemistry, geophsyics, and paleoclimatology, and we meet regularly during our weekly seminars.
+Research in our group is highly collaborative; students often gain breadth in both past and contemporary climate and glacier change.
+We offer courses in remote sensing, glacial geology, glaciology, GIS, geochemistry, geophsyics, and paleoclimatology, and we meet weekly for Climate Group seminars.